Pappulab/FIREBALL/README.md

 This is where I recommend starting to read through the code.

 ### Tutorial
 We have included two short tutorials in this package to illustrate the process of fitting phase diagrams (tutorial 1) and coil-to-globule transitions (tutorial 2) in the `tutorials/` directory.
 Here, we will run through the process of fitting binodal data as an example to show how FIREBALL functions.
-After parsing input options the `fireball-fit` program does the following:
+After parsing input options, the `fireball-fit` program does the following:

 #### Stage 1 - fit the data
 It calls `optimizer.optimizer()`, which is the wrapper code for fitting binodal data.

 `optimizer.optimizer()` is inside `fireball/optimizer.py`, which itself optimizes by applying `scipy.optimize.minimize` on the function `partial_binodal.residual_finder()`.

 `partial_binodal.residual_finder()` is inside `fireball/partial_binodal.py` and takes as input a set of energy parameters and datapoints, calculates a theoretical binodal using the given parameters, and returns a rescaled sum of residuals between the calculated binodal and the datapoints to the `scipy.optimize.minimize` function.
 In so doing, this function calls `partial_binodal_loop.partial_binodal_loop()`.
-For now, the residuals are calculated using a log-scale, to take into account the fact that protein phase diagram concentrations typically change by orders of magnitude, but this can be changed if needed.
+For now, the residuals are calculated using a log scale to take into account the fact that protein phase diagram concentrations typically change by orders of magnitude, but this can be changed if needed.

 `partial_binodal_loop.partial_binodal_loop()` is inside `fireball/partial_binodal_loop.py` and does the heavy lifting to calculate the theoretical binodal.
 This function loads components of the actual physical model from `fireball/theory/flory_huggins_3B.py` (the default theory module).